dfreire/hello-fantom/README.md

 ===================

 Fantom is licensed under the [Academic Free License 3.0](http://fantom.org/doc/docIntro/License.html).
-The JavaScript files included in the sandbox directory were created by the Fantom build.
+The JavaScript files included in the sandbox directory were created by the Fantom build, and remain under the Fantom license.

-All the code included in this project can be used for free as long as its use remains compatible with Fantom licesing terms.
+All the code included in this project can be used for free as long as its use remains compatible with Fantom licensing terms.

 Disclaimer
 ----------

 This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Lesser General Public License for more details.